hghwng/shellmounter/README.md

 ## Introduction

-Shellmounter is a user friendly script for mounting removable disks in shell.
-Currently Shellmounter is a plugin of oh-my-zsh.
+Shellmounter is a script for easy mounting removable disks in shell.

 Features:

-* Select filesystem to mount or unmount
+* Easy selection of filesystem
-  * Completion for `mount` `unmount` and `toggle` command.
+  * Completion for `mount` `unmount` and `toggle` command
-  * Information in comments of completion, including lable, size, and device model.
+  * Details in completion menu: partition label, size, device model
-  * Select in batch giving multiple filesystems in command line
-* Mount
+  * Batch operation: select a device to mount or unmount all filesystems inside
+* Mount: smart directory switching
-  * Auto `cd` to mountpoint when single filesystem is mounted.
+  * One filesystem is mounted: switch to the mount point
-  * Auto `cd` to common prefix of mountpoints when multiple filesystems are mounted.
+  * Multiple filesystems are mounted: switch to common prefix of the mount points
-* Unmount
+* Unmount: smart filesystem occupation detection
-  * Auto `cd` to parent directory, when current shell occupies the filesystem.
+  * Automatically switch away, when current shell occupies the filesystem
-  * Auto `lsof` when other process occupies the filesystem
+  * Automatically show processes occupying the filesystem when unmount fails

-# Install
+## Install
+### oh-my-zsh

 First download shellmounter: